-The study abroad fee, also know as the Office for International Programs (OIP) fee, is a charge for students attending Loyola approved study abroad programs.
+The study abroad fee, also known as the Office for International Programs (OIP) fee, is a charge for students attending Loyola approved study abroad programs.
 The fee covers the university administrative costs for sending students overseas.
 The fee varies depending on the program type.
-Exchange, IES, SIT, and USAC programs have a fee of $1000 per semester and $500 per summer; full year students on these programs will only be charge one fee of $1000.
-Loyola Center, Faculty-led Programs, and Affiliate programs have a fee of $100 for both semester and summer programs, which is paid at the time of application.
-If you are unsure what type of program your son or daughter is attending, please visit the types of program page (link).
+Exchange, IES, SIT, USAC, CIS,Critical Language Scholarship, SRAS, and API programs have a fee of $1,000 per semester and $500 per summer; full year students on these programs will only be charge one fee of $1000.
+Loyola Center, Faculty-led Programs, and Jesuit university programs have a fee of $100 for both semester and summer programs, which is paid at the time of application.
+If you are unsure what type of program your son or daughter is attending, please visit the types of program page.

 Are there any programs where Loyola scholarships and grants apply?

 Yes, there are a number of study abroad programs where Loyola scholarships and grants apply.
-To find out more about the transfer financial aid, please visit the financial information page (link).
-There are also a number of additional sources of aid that we suggest students look into to fund their studies abroad, a list of these can be found under the scholarships link on the financial information page (link).
+To find out more about the transfer financial aid, please visit the financial information page.
+There are also a number of additional sources of aid that we suggest students look into to fund their studies abroad, a list of these can be found on our scholarships page.

 What happens if my son or daughter decides to withdraw from his or her program?
 Is the money refunded?